lucasjellema/tech-radar-prototype2/development-log.md

 # Logbook of explorations in this prototype

-## March 2nd
+## March 8th

-- slider for setting rotation
 - sector-label and ring-label styling? (font, size, fill)
-- smarter radar refresh (only update rotation for example when rotation slider is updated)
-- assign background color to sectors & rings and area outside radar
+- assign background color to area outside radar (ring == -1? , per sector or in general?)
-- edit labels
 - TODO: print ring labels in top layer AND make ring labels not rotate with radar

+- allow setting background color for selected ring or sector
+- allow (visual) selection of ring or sector
-- TODO: determine/switch whether rings or sectors are top layer (top layer)
+- determine/switch whether rings or sectors are top layer (top layer)  use order of rendering (no layers available) in SVG to determine whether sectors or rings are on top

+## March 7th

+- use arcs for rings instead of full circles

+### Resources
+3 column layout with CSS https://www.w3schools.com/howto/howto_css_three_columns.asp

+## March 2nd

+- edit sector labels (and if rings are on top, also edit ring titles)

 implemented:
 - slider to rotate the radar